geraldiner/textual-analysis/README.md

 Without the comma, 'Harry, Ron...' would become 'Harry Ron...' which my code would pick up as a single proper noun (like someone with two first names).

 I'm wondering now if I could do this on the list of proper nouns.
 Apparently apostrophes and quotation marks are some of the most prominent `char`acters in the text.
+But if you've read *Heart of Darkness*, you'd know that it's probably Kurtz, who does come in second.